pierrediedhiou/cybersecurity-journey/glossary.md

 - **Typosquatting** — Registering domain names similar to legitimate ones with small differences to trick users (ex: g00gle.com instead of google.com), commonly used in phishing attacks
+- **Token** — A randomly generated value used for authentication or session management.
+Weak randomness in tokens can lead to session hijacking attacks
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges